redhat-developer/terraform-provider-rhoas/docs/index.md

 ### Optional

-- **offline_token** (String) The offline token is a refresh token with no expiry and can be used by non-interactive processes to provide an access token for Red Hat OpenShift Application Services.
-The offline token can be obtained from [https://cloud.redhat.com/openshift/token](https://cloud.redhat.com/openshift/token).
-As the offline token is a sensitive value that varies between environments it is best specified using the `OFFLINE_TOKEN` environment variable.

-### Advanced Parameters

 - **api_url** (String) URL to the RHOAS services API.
-By default using production API: https://api.openshift.com.
+By default using production API  (https://api.openshift.com.
 - **auth_url** (String) The auth url is used to get an access token for the service by passing the offline token.
 By default https://sso.redhat.com/auth/realms/redhat-external is used.
 - **client_id** (String) The client id is used to when getting the access token using the offline token.
 By default cloud-services is used.
+- **offline_token** (String) The offline token is a refresh token with no expiry and can be used by non-interactive processes to provide an access token for Red Hat OpenShift Application Services.
+The offline token can be obtained from [https://cloud.redhat.com/openshift/token](https://cloud.redhat.com/openshift/token).
+As the offline token is a sensitive value that varies between environments it is best specified using the `OFFLINE_TOKEN` environment variable.